derrix060/MutationTestingPresentation/README.md

 ### Is the code perfect?

-Now, our code is with 100% of coverage and 100% of mutants killeds.
+Now, our code is with 100% of coverage and 100% of mutants killed.
 Is our code perfect?
 No, and I will show why.

 If we write one test that try to transfer more money that one account has, we can see that it will happen (not expected) !!